TahaNKhan/Explosm-All-Comics-Downloader/readme.md

 ## Usage:

 1. Make sure you have python 3.5 installed.
+2. Use pip to install requests and bs4.
-2. Start the 'C&H-All-Comic-Downloader.py' and it'll start downloading the files in /explosm directory.
+3. Start the 'C&H-All-Comic-Downloader.py' and it'll start downloading the files in /explosm directory.